mosip/id-authentication/design/registration/registrtaion-packet_export.md

 **Packet Exporting:**

--   Registration Application having the label as 'Export' to export the created and authenticated packets to the configured location.
+-   Registration Application having the label as 'Export' to export the created and authenticated packets to the desired location which was selected by the user.

 -   Update the respective status in the table.